The Pools at Disney’s Polynesian Village Resort

 Overall, it’s a pretty pool.
 Remember, the earlier, the better!

 Lastly, guests can enjoy the resort’s beach.
 The white sand beaches have a variety of loungers, including Adirondack chairs perfectly positioned to enjoy views of the lagoon.
+Each evening, the Electrical Water Pageant passes this areas.
+You can also watch the Magic Kingdom’s nightly fireworks from this location.

-- Disney’s Polynesian Resort Review
+- Disney’s Polynesian Village Review

-- Restaurants at Disney’s Polynesian
+- Disney’s Polynesian Resort Restaurant Guide

 What are your thoughts on the pools at Disney’s Polynesian Resort?
 Have you stayed here before?
 Do you prefer the Lava Pool or the Oasis Pool?
 Do you think they are overcrowded?